-Mr. David Olsson Streets of West Pryor, LLC 7200 W 132nd Street, #150 Overland Park, Kansas 66213
+Mr. David Olson Streets of West Pryor, LLC 7200 W 132nd Street, #150 Overland Park, Kansas 66213

-Re: Mine Mitigation Study

-Mine Filling at Pryor Crossing

-Lee's Summit, Missouri

-Geotechnology Project No. J035637.02
+Re: Revised Mine Mitigation Study Mine Filling at Pryor Crossing Lee's Summit, Missouri Geotechnology Project No. J035637.02

-Dear Mr. Olsson:
+Dear Mr. Olson:

-This document is for informational purposes only and subject to change on the basis of the City of Lee's Summit third-party reviewers.
-Presented in this report are Geotechnology's observations and recommendations regarding the mitigation of the portion of the Union Quarry Mine which underlies the referenced project.
+Presented in this revised report are Geotechnology's observations and recommendations regarding the mitigation of the portion of the Union Quarry Mine which underlies the referenced project.
 It is our understanding this document will be provided to the City of Lee's Summit and a third-party consultant for review.

-This report includes three parts: project and background review; review of industry mitigation practices and the selection of the proposed mitigation practice; and a technical specifications manual for implementation of the chosen methodology.
+This report includes three parts: project and background review; review of industry mitigation practices, and the selection of the proposed mitigation practice.
+In addition, a technical specifications manual for implementation of the chosen methodology is included.
 Reports by others for the subject area and academic papers pertinent to the project are provided in the Appendices.